INVESTOR HREDD PRECISION TOOLS

 ❐ Ongoing monitoring after the audit to prevent retaliation or other adverse consequences for audit participants.

-Does the scheme require that certified (member) companies publicly report on their process for identifying audit errors, instances of corruption, and efforts it makes to rectify these problems?
+Does the initiative require that adhering entities publicly report on their process for identifying audit errors, instances of corruption, and efforts it makes to rectify these problems?

 ❐ Yes